madhavmehndiratta/blog/_posts/2020-06-17-sumo-1-vulnhub-walkthrough.md

 ## Root Shell
 <p align="justify">
-Getting root on this machine was quite easy and straight forward.
-This machine is a using an old version of kernel.
+Getting root on this machine was quite easy and straightforward.
+This machine is using an old version of kernel.
 There are many exploits available to escalate the privileges.
 One of the most famous is Dirty Cow but I won't be using it here.
 </p>

 ```r